 Police seek suspects after city shooting

 Aug.
-9—CUMBERLAND — Law enforcement agencies around Allegany County were looking for two men Tuesday following an afternoon shooting that reportedly injured one person on North Chase Street in Cumberland.
+10—CUMBERLAND, Md. — Law enforcement agencies around Allegany County were looking for two men Tuesday following an afternoon shooting that reportedly injured one person on North Chase Street in Cumberland.

 The suspects in the 3 p.m. incident were described in police radio broadcasts as two Black men driving a blue van.